SF60 Super Compost / Soil Improver Detailed Product Q&A

 Note the SF60 product is approximately 60% biochar and colloidal humus, approximately 5-10% macro & micro nutrients and 30% organic matter.
 The organic matter part will decompose in 1-2 years.

-The biochar and colloidal humus in the SF60 product remains in soil year after year.
+In SF60, the biochar and colloidal humus fraction remain in soil year after year.
 You can top-up and build towards 20% target by adding a bit more each year.

 How to use SF60